Lightweight and Interpretable Transformer via Mixed Graph Algorithm Unrolling for Traffic Forecast: Unrolled Neural Network

 \subsection{ADMM Algorithm Unrolling}

 We implement each iteration of our algorithm in Section\;\ref{subsec:ADMM} as a neural layer.
 Specifically, each ADMM iteration is implemented as four sub-layers in sequence: solving linear systems \cref{eq:linSys1} for $\x^{\tau+1}$, \cref{eq:linSys2} for $\z_u^{\tau+1}$, and \cref{eq:linSys3} for $\z_d^{\tau+1}$ via CG, and computing $\bphi^{\tau+1}$ via \cref{eq:softThresh}.
 CG is itself an iterative descent algorithm, where parameters $\alpha$ and $\beta$ corresponding to step size and momentum can be tuned end-to-end (see Appendix \ref{sec:cgd-method} for detailed implementation).
 Weight parameters $\mu_u, \mu_{d,2}, \mu_{d,1}$ for prior terms and ADMM parameters $\rho, \rho_u, \rho_d$ are also tuned per layer.
 Multipliers $\bgamma^{\tau+1}, \bgamma_u^{\tau+1}, \bgamma_d^{\tau+1}$ are then updated via \cref{eq:mult1} and \cref{eq:mult2} to complete one layer.
 Parameters learned during back-propagation for each ADMM block $b$ are denoted by $\bTheta_b$.
+Notably, the unrolled ADMM block acts as a low-parametric substitute for the conventional feed-forward network (FFN), and is interpretable as a set of parameterized low-pass filters over the mixed graph.
 See Fig.\;\ref{fig:unroll_DGTV} for an illustration{, and Appendix \ref{sec:alg-admm} for the detailed algorithms}.